pdhummel/rurik/README.md

 # rurik
-nodejs, javascript, and html for "Rurik: Dawn of Kiev" game.
+WIP - nodejs, javascript, and html for "Rurik: Dawn of Kiev" game.

 ## TODO

+* show buildings on map
 * add more leaders
-* fix troop coordinates on map
-* show buildings on map

 * action phase
   * define scheme cards